Hepatitis B

 Vaccination against hepatitis B is advised for:

-• Those who are at occupational risk (such as health care workers, aid workers where their job puts them at risk of injury)
+• Those who are at occupational risk (such as health care workers, aid workers, anyone whose work puts them at risk of injury)

 • Travellers who carry out activities associated with risk (adventure sports, body piercing, tattoos)